zsparal/api-documentation/source/reference/v1/payments-api/create-payment.rst

        Possible values: ``banktransfer`` ``belfius`` ``creditcard`` ``directdebit`` ``eps`` ``giftcard`` ``giropay`` ``ideal`` ``inghomepay`` ``kbc`` ``mistercash`` ``mybank`` ``paypal`` ``paysafecard`` ``przelewy24`` ``sofort``

-       .. note:: If you are looking to create payments with the Klarna Pay later or Klarna Slice it payment methods, please use the :doc:`/reference/v2/orders-api/create-order` instead.
+       .. note:: If you are looking to create payments with the Klarna Pay later, Klarna Slice it or meal voucher payment methods, please use the :doc:/reference/v2/orders-api/create-order` instead.

    * - ``metadata``